nzambello/ellipsed/README.md

 [![Demo](https://img.shields.io/badge/Demo-here-yellowgreen.svg)](https://nzambello.github.io/ellipsed/)

 ## What is Ellipsed?
-Ellipsed is a JavaScript plugin for generating multi-lined ellipsed text.
-It provides the ability to specify the number of lines visible.
+Ellipsed is a JavaScript library for generating multi-lined ellipsed text.
+Indicating the number of visible lines, it will truncate the text at the correct position in targeted elements.

 ## Demo
 You can see the example here: https://nzambello.github.io/ellipsed/